All expressions need to have this getter for complicated type-related reasons.

 The getter is needed to make the expression assignable to another expression only

-are assignable.
+if the types T are assignable.
 Without this property (or some other property

-), you could assing Expression<string>
+that references T), you could assing Expression<string> to Expression<number>.

 Creates the OperationNode that describes how to compile this expression into SQL.